sunny-g/crypton/README.md

 #### Production deployment and ongoing development:

-The facilities in the distribution's ansible subdiretory provides a comprehensive virtual-guest installation of the crypton server and all its dependencies.
+The facilities in the distribution's ansible subdirectory provides a comprehensive virtual-guest installation of the crypton server and all its dependencies.
 See ansible/README.md for details.

 #### Quick, low-overhead exploration and development: